danog/MadelineProtoDocs/docs/docs/ASYNC.md

 This is the preferred way of combining multiple method calls: this way, the MadelineProto async WriteLoop will combine all method calls in one container, making everything WAY faster.

-The order of method calls is not guaranteed by default.
+Note that the execution order of method calls is not guaranteed by default.
-To enforce a strict server-side execution order for all calls to the same DC, use [call queues &raquo;](USING_METHODS.html#queues).

 #### Cancellation